mingyuchoo/lisp-study-series/sbcl/README.md

 - SBCL: an implementation of the Common Lisp programming language
 - CLISP: an implementation of the Common Lisp programming language
 - Quicklisp: a library manager for Common Lisp
-- asdf: a build tool for Common Lisp
+- asdf: a build tool for Common Lisp; come with asdf included already.

 ```bash
 curl -o /tmp/ql.lisp http://beta.quicklisp.org/quicklisp.lisp